ayhem18/pytorch_modular/simClr/debugging_list.md

 * Trying to scale images: using the same scaling transformation as the original Resnet50 architecture
 * Using the Lars Optimizer

+## Iteration 3
+* debug KnnClassifier
+* use Resnet101
+* use the Lars Optimizer
+* break down the loss and